mcfly722/js.ops/README.md

 ### JS.Ops

-DevOps platform to delegate business logic to developers without access to sensitive.
+DevOps platform to delegate business logic to developers without access to sensitive data like passwords and certs.

 Project not ready yet.